artem-frolov/yii-sass/README.md

         'class' => 'vendor.artem-frolov.yii-sass.SassHandler',

         // Path and filename of scss.inc.php
-        // Defaults to relative location in Composer's vendor directory 'compilerPath' => dirname(__FILE__) . "/../../../vendor/leafo/scssphp/scss.inc.php",
+        // Defaults to the relative location in Composer's vendor directory 'compilerPath' => __DIR__ . "/../../../vendor/leafo/scssphp/scss.inc.php",

         // Path and filename of compass.inc.php
-        // Required only if Compass support is required
+        // Required only if Compass support is needed
-        // Defaults to relative location in Composer's vendor directory 'compassPath' => dirname(__FILE__) . '/../../../vendor/leafo/scssphp-compass/compass.inc.php',
+        // Defaults to the relative location in Composer's vendor directory 'compassPath' => __DIR__ . '/../../../vendor/leafo/scssphp-compass/compass.inc.php',

         // Path for cache files.
 Will be used if Yii caching is not enabled.
+        // Will be chmod'ed to become writable,
+        // see "writableDirectoryPermissions" parameter.
         // Yii aliases can be used.
         // Defaults to 'application.runtime.sass-cache'
         'cachePath' => 'application.runtime.sass-cache',

         // Enable Compass support.